PintoBI/mutagenic_primer_design/README.md

 # Mutagenic Primer Design

 ## Introduction
-This tool is designed to generate primers for quick-change missense mutations.
+This tool is designed to generate primers for quick-change missense mutations easily on google Colab.
 Below are the instructions for preparing the necessary input files.

 ## Preparing Input Files